Schlicklab/Hi-BDiSCO/README.md

 2) Brownian Dynamics (BD) simulation:

-The binary `bin/code` for BD simulation requires
+The binary `bin/code` for BD simulation requires Nvidia GPU V100 or A100, and the code is compiled with `cuda-11.6.2`.

+Environment `cuda-11.6.2` can be obtained by downloading docker file `nvidia/cuda:11.6.2-runtime-ubuntu20.04` from Docker Hub, or install using conda `conda install -c "nvidia/label/cuda-11.6.2" cuda-toolkit`

 3) Initial structure generation: